j5ik2o/cqrs-es-example-rs/README.md

 Status: In Implementation

-This repository is a sample implementation of CQRS/Event Sourcing and GraphQL in Rust.
+This is an example of CQRS/Event Sourcing and GraphQL implemented in TypeScript.

-It uses [j5ik2o/event-store-adapter-rs](https://github.com/j5ik2o/event-store-adapter-rs) for Event Sourcing.
+This project uses [j5ik2o/event-store-adapter-rs](https://github.com/j5ik2o/event-store-adapter-rs) for Event Sourcing.

 [日本語](./README.ja.md)